20615 - POPULATION DYNAMICS AND POLICIES

 - Face-to-face lectures

-Exams: written exams include essay-style questions.
-Exams cover all the topics of the course.
+- Second partial exam: it will include essay-style questions and it will cover all the topics of the second part of the course.
 Material covered in the lectures, in the textbook and other set readings may be included in the exam.